sebastiantoh/tp/docs/UserGuide.md

 * When a contact index is specified, the list will only show meetings associated with the contact at the specified contact index.
-* You can show all meetings, including past meetings, by typing `a/`.
+* You can show all meetings, including past meetings, by including `a/`.

 **Example**:
 Suppose you want to view all upcoming meetings scheduled with Alex Yeoh.
 This is what you need to do: